 Yes.
 Patients with severe haemophilia, who have less than 1 percent of the normal clotting factor activity, often bleed into big joints such as the knee, elbow or ankle.
 Repeated bleeds damage the joint resulting in pain and stiffness.

 3. Why do people with haemophilia bleed excessively?

 An inadequate amount of clotting factor VIII (in haemophilia A) or factor IX (in haemophilia B).

 4. How is haemophilia inherited?

 Both haemophilia A and B are inherited as X-linked recessive disorders.
 The females in the family carry the recessive gene on one of their X chromosome.
-Fifty percent of their male children will inherited the X chromosome with the abnormal gene, and as a result will have haemophilia.
-Both parents are usually clinically well without a bleeding problem although 10% of carrier mothers may have a mild problem.
+Fifty percent of their male children will inherit the X chromosome with the abnormal gene, and as a result will have haemophilia.
+Both parents are usually clinically well without a bleeding problem although 10 percent of carrier mothers may have a mild problem.

 5. How is the diagnosis of haemophilia usually confirmed?

 The PTT (partial thromboplastin test) is abnormal and the concentration of either factor VIII (haemophilia A) or factor IX (haemophilia B) is low.
 The lower the concentration the more severe is the haemophilia.
 Haemophilia A is more common than haemophilia B.